1drturtle/test-avrae-autoupdate/README.md

 # Readme
-This repository is an example implementaiton of [Avrae auto updating](https://github.com/1drturtle/avrae-autoupdate)
+This repository is an example implementation of [Avrae Auto-Updating](https://github.com/1drturtle/avrae-autoupdate)